Disease control as an optimization problem: Application: COVID-19

-In some circumstances, the only distancing measures considered by governments are discrete: lockdown on or off as in Eq.~\eqref{eq:s}.
-These kinds of optimizations over discrete variables cannot be carried out directly with the gradient method.
-In Appendix \ref{discrete_app}, we propose two different ways to tackle this problem.
+In some circumstances, the only distancing measures considered by governments are discrete: lockdown on or off, as in Eq.~\eqref{eq:s}.
+Let the objective function be given by eq. (\ref{economic_cost}), with ${\cal E}(s)=s$, i.e., we wish to minimize the total time under lockdown.
+As stated earlier, optimizations over discrete government interventions cannot be carried out directly with the gradient method.
+We conduct them instead with the two heuristics proposed in Appendix \ref{discrete_app}.

-One way consists of using stochastic gradient descent to obtain an optimal non-deterministic weekly policy that is later ``binned'' to arrive at a deterministic policy for disease control, see Appendix \ref{discrete_app}.
-The results of this first method are shown in Figure \ref{cc_ss_discrete_fig}.
-This time the critical care occupancy curve touches the critical care capacity just after the end of year $1$.
+The first heuristic allows optimizing over weekly on/off confinements, and its results are shown in Figure \ref{cc_ss_discrete_fig}.
+This time the critical care occupancy curve touches the critical care capacity just once, after the end of year $1$.
 The reason for this is that we demanded lockdowns to last exactly one week: had we allowed the government to declare a lockdown on any day of the week, the computer would have found a tighter solution, with every peak of the red curve touching the dashed line.
-Even under this discrete weekly simplification, the solution found by the computer is non-trivial: it requires the government to declare a lockdown \emph{$27$ times}.
+Even under this discrete weekly simplification, the solution found by the computer is non-trivial: it requires the government to declare a lockdown \emph{$27$ times} (as we will soon see, one can limit the total number of lockdowns in the final policy by adding constraints to the optimization problem).
 The total length of the lockdown in the course of two years is $371$ days.

-Our second discretization method consists in parametrizing the disease control policy through the specific times where lockdown is declared.
-In other words, $\bm{\mu}=(t_1, t_2,..., t_{2N})$, and lockdown is assumed to take place within the time intervals $[t_1, t_2], [t_3,t_4], ...$.
-In this parametrization, lockdowns can be declared or lifted at arbitrary times within $[t_0, t_f]$, and not only on Mondays, like in the first method.
+In the second discretization method, the disease control policy is continuously parametrized through the vector $\bm{\mu}=(t_1, t_2,..., t_{2N})$, and lockdown is assumed to take place within the time intervals $[t_1, t_2], [t_3,t_4], ...$.
+In this parametrization, lockdowns can be declared or lifted at arbitrary times within $[t_0, t_f]$, and not only on Mondays, like in the first heuristic.
 This second discretization method has the advantage of allowing one to set the maximum number $N$ of lockdowns throughout the period $[t_0, t_f]$.
 For $N=9$, the corresponding critical care occupation and lockdown graphs are shown in Figure \ref{cc_ss_discrete_fig2}.
 The total length of the lockdown is $338$ days.